General Settings and Logging

 <logger name="*" level="info" />

-<logger> elements specify logging levels.
-The "*" logger, which can be shown in the default configuration above, represents the entire ObjectDB system.
+The <logger> elements specify logging levels.
+The * logger, as shown in the default configuration above, represents the entire ObjectDB system.

-Additional <logger> elements can be added to override the default logging level for a specific ObjectDB subsystem.
+You can add <logger> elements to override the default logging level for a specific ObjectDB subsystem.
 The names of the subsystem loggers are currently undocumented and can change at any time without notice.

 The supported logging levels are: